How to find us?

 - Original invitation letter signed by legal person, host family member, friend and approved by the Lithuanian Migration Authority.

-- Booking confirmed in written by a hotel if booked through a hotel booking portal.
+- Booking for whole duration of the stay confirmed in written by a hotel if booked through a hotel booking portal.

 - Purpose of the trip